janbodnar/Python-Skolenie/operators.md

 # Operators

-An operator is a special symbol which indicates a certain process is carried out.
+An operator is a special symbol that indicates a certain process is carried out.
 Operators in programming languages are taken from mathematics.
-Applications work with data.
-The operators are used to process data.
+Programs work with data; operators are used to process it.

 In Python, we have several types of operators:

+- assignment operators
 - arithmetic operators
+- relational (comparison) operators
-- boolean operators
+- boolean (logical) operators
+- object identity operators
-- relational operators
+- membership operators
 - bitwise operators
+- the conditional (ternary) operator

 An operator may have one or two operands.
 An operand is one of the inputs (arguments)
 of an operator.
 Those operators that work with only one operand are called *unary operators*.
-Those who work with two operands are called *binary operators*.
+Those that work with two operands are called *binary operators*.

 The + and - signs can be addition and subtraction operators as well as unary sign operators.
 It depends on the situation.